top of page

 7. ANDALUSIA & MURCIA

-These regions was influenced by from Arab, Sephardic, Gypsy and Castilian traditions; and America.
+These regions were influenced by Arab, Sephardic, Gypsy and Latin American traditions.

 Instruments: 1. guitar, 2. handclaps, 3. castanets, 4. “cajón”, 5. “guitarro“ (small guitar).